 Get in touch with any questions or to arrange a private tour for your group.

 Meet outside Nottingham Tourism Centre on Smithy Row (next to Council House).
-Check start time of your walk when you book.
+Check the start time of your walk when you book.

 Advanced booking is essential as places are limited.